dtcenter/METplus/docs/Users_Guide/glossary.rst

      List of initialization times to include for WaveletStat only.
      If set, values set in :term:`INC_INIT_TIMES` are ignored for WaveletStat.
      See :term:`SKIP_VALID_TIMES` for formatting information.

      | *Used by:* WaveletStat

+   WAVELET_STAT_REGRID_CONVERT
+     Specify the value for 'regrid.convert' in the MET configuration file for WaveletStat.

+     | *Used by:* WaveletStat

+   WAVELET_STAT_REGRID_CENSOR_THRESH
+     Specify the value for 'regrid.censor_thresh' in the MET configuration file for WaveletStat.

+     | *Used by:* WaveletStat

+   WAVELET_STAT_REGRID_CENSOR_VAL
+     Specify the value for 'regrid.censor_val' in the MET configuration file for WaveletStat.

+     | *Used by:* WaveletStat